babsey/nest-desktop-docs/user/usage-external/libre-office-extension.rst

 LibreOffice extension for the graphical notation
 ================================================

-This gallery tool for LibreOffice simplifies the process of creating static publication-ready network graphs.
+This gallery tool for LibreOffice simplifies the process of creating static publication-ready network graphs according to the guidelines proposed in the article "Connectivity concepts in neuronal network modeling" [1]_.
+The living reference of the graphical notation is curated :ref:`here <network_graph>`.

-Users can compose networks by dragging and dropping pre-defined nodes and edges.
+With this extension, users can compose networks by dragging and dropping pre-defined nodes and edges.
 You can download the extension here:

 .. button-link:: https://extensions.libreoffice.org/de/extensions/show/42006